| MANDOC(1) | General Commands Manual | MANDOC(1) |

 -W

-level automatically derives the operating
+base level automatically derives the operating

-system from the contents of the Os
+system from the contents of the Os macro, from the

-command line option, or from the
+-Ios command line option, or from the

 uname(3) return value.
 The levels

-and netbsd
+openbsd and netbsd are

-that bypass autodetection and
+variants of base that bypass autodetection and

 request validation of base system conventions for a particular operating

 system.
-The level all
+The level all is an alias for

-.
+base.
 By default, mandoc

 is silent.
 See EXIT STATUS and